Lombiq/Open-Source-Orchard-Core-Extensions/Readme.md

 [![TeamCity build status](https://ci.lombiq.com/app/rest/builds/buildType:id:OrchardExtensions_OSOCE_Developer_PullAndBuild/statusIcon.svg)](https://ci.lombiq.com/buildConfiguration/OrchardExtensions_OSOCE_Developer_PullAndBuild?mode=builds)

+## Samples and Recipes

+You can activate various sample content in the site:

+- [Lombiq Training Demo for Orchard Core](https://github.com/Lombiq/Orchard-Training-Demo-Module/): Select the _Training Demo_ setup recipe when you first run the site.
+- [Lombiq JSON Editor](https://github.com/Lombiq/Orchard-JSON-Editor): Go to Recipes in the admin dashboard and select "Lombiq Open Source Orchard Core Extensions - Json Editor Sample".
+After that you can go to Content Definition to see the sample item in action.

 ## Contributing and support

 Bug reports, feature requests, comments, questions, code contributions, and love letters are warmly welcome, please do so via GitHub issues and pull requests.
 Please adhere to our [open-source guidelines](https://lombiq.com/open-source-guidelines) while doing so.